emacs-mirror/emacs/mps/manual/source/topic/thread.rst

 access that memory.
 This means that threads must be registered with the MPS by calling :c:func:`mps_thread_reg` (and thread roots created;
 see :ref:`topic-root-thread`).

-A thread must be registered with an :term:`arena` if it ever uses a pointer to a location in an :term:`automatically managed <automatic memory management>` :term:`pool` belonging to that arena.
-But for simplicity we recommend that all threads be registered with all arenas.
+For simplicity, we recommend that a thread must be registered with an :term:`arena` if:

+* its registers and control stack form a root (this is enforced by :c:func:`mps_root_create_reg`); or

+* it reads or writes from a location in an :term:`automatically managed
+  <automatic memory management>` :term:`pools` in the arena.

+However, some automatically managed pool classes may be more liberal than this.
+See the documentation for the pool class.

 .. warning::